Open-work charm: Dragons

 Chinese dragons are often used as a theme for open-work charms with the vast majority of dragon themed open-work charms depicting two dragon, while amulets with a single dragon are less frequently seen.
 An example of an open-work charm with only a single Chinese dragon has the dragon is facing left with its head located just to the left of central hole.
 The neck of the dragon is shaped like an "S" while its body is coiled upwards of its head.
-Unlike other Chinese numismatic charms which depict two seasons open-work charms that depict two Chinese dragons rarely have them face each other but more often have them chase each others tails.
+Unlike other Chinese numismatic charms which depict two seasons, open-work charms that depict two Chinese dragons rarely have them face each other but more often have them chase each others tails.
 In many cases the two dragons appear to be fighting over a pearl which could be the wish-granting pearl from the Chinese eight treasures.

-Open-work charms that depict two dragons chasing each other head to tail are the most commonly found design, the reason for this is because dragons are immune to magic spells and can't be harmed by them.
+Open-work charms that depict two dragons chasing each other head to tail are the most commonly found design.
+The reason for this is because dragons are immune to magic spells and cannot be harmed by them.

 Fenghuang

 Open-work charms depicting fenghuang are much less commonly seen than those that depict Chinese dragons.
 Fenghuang in Chinese mythology are symbols of "peace" and "joy", as fenghuang are seen as a symbol of yin they tend to have tail feathers in even numbers (as even numbers represent yin while odd numbers represent yang).
 Open-work charms that display fenghuang also tend to be on the larger side (for example 58 millimeters in diameter) and also being both thick and heavy.
-In Buddhism the fenghuang is considered to be a symbol of goodness because it eats no living thing, for this reason open-work charms depicting fenghuang were commonly worn by Buddhists.
+In Buddhism the fenghuang is considered to be a symbol of goodness because it eats no living thing; for this reason, open-work charms depicting fenghuang were commonly worn by Buddhists.